yangmeiooo/yangmeiooo/README.md

 ### Hi there 👋

-I'm yangmeiooo, a Java Backend engineer, who working for 2 years, finding a new job.
+I'm yangmeiooo, a Java Backend engineer, who working more than 2 years, finding a new job.

 - 🔭 I’m currently working in Shenzhen China